-The Grown-Up Float – Framboise Lambic with Blueberry Ice Cream (and something for the kids!)
+Framboise Lambic with Blueberry Ice Cream

 Recently my husband has been on a Lambic beer kick.
 He’s tried them all (pêche, pommes, kriek and cassis) and the Lindemans’ Framboise (raspberry) is the hands down favorite.
 I’m not a beer drinker, unless I’m sitting on a tropical beach with the sun beating down on me and eating something spicy; at which point a beer satisfies my needs.
-But this beer is different, it is the dessert of beers.
+But this beer is different.
+It is the dessert of beers.
 Lindemans’ Framboise is made in Belgium from barley, wheat and wild yeast.
 After it spontaneously ferments (this is sounding a lot like the start of a levain bread dough) the raspberries are added and you have a complex flavor of juice and the bitter slightly sour taste of the beer.
 I can even drink this without a beach!

 The Blueberry Sauce (which I also used to make a trifle and as a sauce for the strawberry dacquoise torte):